-The Leprechaun is known by Americans to be a little red-headed man who hides pots of gold at the end of a rainbow.
+The folklore behind the Leprechaun is fascinating and goes back thousands of years in Celtic culture.
+Americans know the Leprechaun to be a little red-headed man who hides pots of gold at the end of a rainbow.
 These tricksters, who make an appearance to the public every March, are now synonymous with Irish culture.
-However, outside of pop-culture, the opposite is actually true.
-The folklore behind the leprechaun is fascinating and goes back thousands of years in Celtic culture.
+However, outside of pop culture, the opposite is true.

 The Origin of the Leprechaun

 Leprechauns are, simply put, mischievous fairies.
-Originating from the 8th-century text Adventure of Fergus son of Léti, these sprites were originally held to be water-dwelling beings who would play tricks on passersby.
+Originating from the 8th-century text Adventure of Fergus, son of Léti, initially believed to be water-dwelling beings who would play tricks on passersby.
+Leprechauns hoarded gold in an attempt to lure in people to play tricks on, but this sometimes backfired.
 These beings gradually made their way onto the land, where they hid away in hills and ruins, only coming out to torment people who ventured near.
-Oddly enough, these beings spent their time cobbling shoes…for who, I don’t know.
-Leprechauns hoarded gold in an attempt to lure in people to play tricks on, but this sometimes backfired.
+Oddly enough, these beings spent their time cobbling shoes, for who, I don’t know.

-Legends held that a leprechaun if caught, would surrender his gold in exchange for freedom.
-Often though, the sprites were smart enough to get away, taking their gold with them.
-Gradually, this part of the myth evolved and became a central part of the public’s image of the leprechaun.
+Legends held that a Leprechaun would surrender his gold in exchange for freedom if caught.
+The sprites were often smart enough to get away, taking their gold with them.
+Gradually, this part of the myth evolved and became a central part of the public’s image of the Leprechaun.
 William Allingham, an Irish poet, wrote of the being in his poem The Leprechaun or Fairy Shoemaker:

 Lay your ear close to the hill.

 Busy click of an elfin hammer,

 As he merrily plies his trade?